ice-rlab/nvdla-sw/README.md

 # NVDLA Open Source Software

+## Changes from mainline repository

+For the most part, this repository follows mainline ``nvdla/sw``.
+However, it contains minor changes originally implemented in https://github.com/CSL-KU/nvdla-sw as well as other changes to compile with the latest ``riscv`` kernel in https://github.com/firesim/riscv-linux.
+The one main change from mainline is the exclusion of commit 16befcb84f8ccd2b3d1b0683b965375ae11274df (https://github.com/nvdla/sw/commit/16befcb84f8ccd2b3d1b0683b965375ae11274df).
+When added the prebuilt regressions hang and/or fail.

 ## NVDLA

 The NVIDIA Deep Learning Accelerator (NVDLA) is a free and open architecture that promotes